TaniaBladier/DRS_Parsing_with_SRL/README.md

 ### Train a neural network to predict SRLs

+You can use any model of your choice to train an SRL labeler.
+We have showed in our paper that the performance of the SRL labeling system is the bottleneck of our approach.
+Thus it can be helpful to use the most recent neural model to get the best SRL results.

 ### Use predicted SRLs for your DRS parser

 Once you have predicted the SRLs, you can try to use them for the output of your DRS parser.
 This might improve your parsing results.
 Please follow the steps described in this repository: